Oghma-Infinium/apostasy.githubio/_01Help/Install.md

 ---
 ## Successful Installation

-Once you have completed your installation and received the green **Wabbajack Success** message in the Wabbajack app, you should move on to the Recommended Reading section of the wiki to cover post installation process.
+Once you have completed your installation and received the green **Wabbajack Success** message in the Wabbajack app, you should move on to the **Recommended Reading section** of this wiki to cover post installation process.